Maick-Oliveira/Learning-Projects/README.md

 # -Learning-repository

-Projects made from tutorials in order to learn new technologies.
+Projects made based on tutorials in order to learn new technologies.